 Saying “Merry Christmas” instead of “Happy Holidays.”

-You see, all of it, like Santa Claus, has the danger of distracting us from what we are actually supposed to be doing: shining the LIGHT into the lost world that so desperately needs the HOPE only Emmanuel, the God who is WITH us, can offer.
+You see, all of it, like the tradition of Santa Claus, has the danger of distracting us from what we are actually supposed to be doing: shining light into a lost world that so desperately needs the hope only Emmanuel, the God who is with us, can offer.

 Anything else is just opinion and personal preference, like whether your family opens presents on Christmas Eve or Christmas Day.
-It’s not wrong to believe in Santa anymore than it’s right to “not” believe.
+It’s not wrong to believe in Santa.
+And it’s not right to not believe.
 What is wrong is when you look at the trappings of the season—whatever they may look like for your family—and think that it really matters.

 Because it doesn’t.